 If you have a car and are keen to explore on your own that check out Bodega Los Lirios, a winery near Las Palmas that runs private tours and sells direct.
 They have a strong focus on quality and produce only a superior and a table wine some years.
 The superior is delicious and amazing value for money.

 I had a lovely tasting there (they also have a very strong sweet wine) which included some amazing local cheese and “hard bread”.

 Bodega Las Tirajanas is a winery in nearly the middle of the island.
-It was highly recommend to me by my hotel but I didn’t get a chance to visit – so if you do please write to me and I will update this post with your views!
-The winery is open mon-fri 10am-1600 and sat-sun 10am-1400.
+It was highly recommended to me by my hotel but I didn’t get a chance to visit – so if you do please write to me and I will update this post with your views!
+The winery is open mon-Fri 10am-1600 and sat-sun 10am-1400.
 It is possible to book a guided tour in the winery and a tasting with cheeses and olives from the area.